Widening of the Sylvian fissure. Arachnoid cyst

 MRI of the brain.
 Borders of the occipital lobe on the medial sagittal section.

-III, IV and VI pairs of cranial nerves, which provide movement of the eyeball, are usually not visualized on MRI scans.
+The III, IV and VI pairs of cranial nerves, which provide movement of the eyeball, are usually not visualized on MRI scans.

-From the lower border of the bridge begins the medulla oblongata.
-At the level of the foramen magnum, it passes into the spinal cord.
-Pairs of cranial nerves from IX to XII depart from it, of which the initial part of the hypoglossal nerve (n. hypoglossus, XII pair) is sometimes visible on transverse MRI and, in the form of a single complex, IX, X, XI pairs.
+The medulla oblongata begins from the lower border of the pons.
+At the level of the foramen magnum it passes into the spinal cord.
+From it depart from the IX to XII pairs of cranial nerves, of which the initial part of the hypoglossal nerve (n. hypoglossus, XII pair) and, in the form of a single complex, IX, X, XI pairs are sometimes visible on transverse MRI.

 Arachnoid cyst ICD10 code G93.0 (cerebral cyst), Q04.6 (congenital cerebral cysts).